dbaila123/smart_notes/SPRINTS/SPRINT 39/StoresProcedures-Kevin/sp_smart_GetClosingDateInfo.md

 nEstadoDate

-FROM

-ClosingDate
+FROM ClosingDate

-WHERE

-dSinceEffectDay > @dFecha_Actual
+WHERE dSinceEffectDay > @dFecha_Actual

-AND nEstadoDate = 2
+AND nEstadoDate = 1

-ORDER BY
+ORDER BY dSinceEffectDay ASC

+)

+SELECT

+sTipoFecha,

+nIdClosingDate,

+nCantidadDias,

+dSinceEffectDay,

+nEstadoDate

+FROM RegistrosClosing

-dSinceEffectDay;
+ORDER BY dSinceEffectDay;

 END TRY